Bundle your home and auto insurance coverage with SelectQuote and save $693 per year.

 |City||Avg.
 Monthly Home Insurance Rate||Avg.
 Monthly Auto Insurance Rate||Avg.
 Monthly Rate of Bundled Policies|

 Frequent heavy traffic on Interstate 95 running between New Haven and New York City means driving in Connecticut can be an experience.
 Because of the high number of drivers in the state and occasional periods of snowy weather in winter, auto accidents are common.
-In fact, the past few years have seen an average of over 100,000 traffic accidents each year.2 To help pay for damage in the aftermath of an accident, auto insurance is absolutely necessary.
+In fact, the state saw over 500,000 traffic accidents between 2016 and 2021.2 To help pay for damage in the aftermath of an accident, auto insurance is absolutely necessary.

 Connecticut requires drivers to carry minimum legal coverage in order to operate a vehicle.
 Much like other states, this car insurance coverage primarily exists to pay for damage and injuries to others in the event of an auto accident.
 Mandatory types of auto insurance coverage and limits include:

 - Bodily injury liability coverage: $25,000 per person and $50,000 per accident